slavagithub/test-report/README.md

 # test-report
-Under the pInvestigation of test reporting approaches
+Repo is aimed to investigate different approaches of test result reporting under Github actions.